 Coordinator, Flow Cytometry Lab

-David obtained his B.S. in biological sciences from the University of New Hampshire.
-After several years doing protein mutagenesis and purification, David has worked in immunology labs since 2002.
+Dwyer obtained his B.S. in biological sciences from the University of New Hampshire.
+After several years doing protein mutagenesis and purification, Dwyer has worked in immunology labs since 2002.
 His research has focused on CTL responses to melanoma, and investigation of the role of T-regulatory cells in the pathogenesis of cancer.
 In that capacity, he developed significant skills in flow cytometry experimental methods and data analysis.
 Since joining the core staff, he has expanded his skills and is now a cell sorting specialist.
-David joined the Core staff in March 2013.
+Dwyer joined the Core staff in March 2013.